 Each previous round of EU enlargement has gone through a parallel and predictable negotiation process.
-In these rounds, applicant countries have consistently found themselves in a weak negotiating position vis-à-vis their EU partners and accordingly have conceded much in exchange for membership.
+In these rounds, applicant countries have consistently found themselves in a weak negotiating position vis-à-vis their EU partners, and accordingly have conceded much in exchange for membership.

 To see why, it is helpful to introduce a few insights from basic bargaining theory.
-In interstate negotiations involving the EU, relative bargaining power tends to track relative preference intensity-one key element in the "liberal intergovernmentalist" theoretical synthesis that undergirds many studies of major EU bargains and of international cooperation more generally.
-The logic is straightforward: those countries that gain the most by engaging in more intense interstate cooperation-more precisely, those for whom cooperation is most attractive relative to unilateral (or mini-lateral) policy making-have the most intense preferences for agreement.
-They are thus willing to compromise the most on the margin to further it.
-In the language Robert Keohane and Joseph Nye introduced to international relations theory, interstate bargaining outcomes reflect patterns of "asymmetrical interdependence"-all other things equal, more "interdependent" countries tend to benefit more from liberalizing markets and are, thus, willing to make concessions to do so.
-Within the EU, such beneficiaries tend to be (all other things equal) those countries that are smallest in gross national product (GNP) terms, for which the increased economies of scale of entering the European market are of greatest marginal significance.
-The existence of distinct comparative advantages in relevant export sectors further shapes their specific interests.
-Once the back and forth of negotiation is complete, the subjective sense for such countries is often of having bargained poorly, because they are forced to make disproportionate concessions during the negotiations.
-Yet in fact this is a function of the large overall net benefit to them, which also swiftly compels ratification and implementation of the resulting agreement.
+Relative bargaining power in international negotiations tends to track relative preference intensity.3 The logic is simple: Those countries that gain the most through more intense interstate cooperation-more precisely, those for whom cooperation is most attractive relative to unilateral (or mini-lateral) policy-making-have the most intense preferences for agreement and thus are willing to compromise the most on the margin to further it.
+In the language of international relations theory, interstate bargaining outcomes reflect patterns of "asymmetrical interdependence"-more "interdependent" countries tend to benefit more from liberalizing markets, and are thus willing to make concessions to do so.
+Within the EU, such beneficiaries tend to be (all other things equal) those countries that are smallest in GNP terms, for which the increased economies of scale of entering the European market are of greatest marginal significance.
+The existence of distinct comparative advantages in relevant export sectors further shapes their specific interests.4 Once the back and forth of negotiation is complete, the subjective sense for such countries is often of having bargained poorly, because they are forced to make disproportionate concessions during the negotiations.
+Yet this is a function of the large overall net benefit to them, which also compel ratification and implementation of the resulting agreement.5

-Robert O. Keohane and Joseph S. Nye, Power and Interdependence (Boston: Little, Brown, 1977)
+3 Robert O. Keohane and Joseph S. Nye, Power and Interdependence (Boston: Little Brown, 1977).